-- If the runny nose is a persistent, watery discharge, particularly if accompanied by sneezing and itchy or watery eyes, your symptoms may be allergy-related and an over-the-counter antihistamine may help.
+- If the runny nose is a persistent, watery discharge, particularly if accompanied by sneezing and itchy or watery eyes, your symptoms may be allergy-related.
+An over-the-counter (OTC) antihistamine may help.
+You can also try an OTC nasal steroid, such as budesonide (Rhinocort Allergy), fluticasone (Flonase Allergy Relief) or triamcinolone (Nasacort Allergy 24 Hour).
 Be sure to follow the label instructions exactly.

 - For babies and small children, use a soft rubber suction bulb to gently remove any secretions.

-Try these measures to relieve postnasal drip — when excess mucus accumulates in the back of your throat:
+Try these measures to relieve postnasal drip — when excess mucus builds up in the back of your throat:

-- Avoid common irritants such as cigarette smoke and sudden temperature changes.
+- Avoid common irritants such as cigarette smoke and sudden humidity changes.

 - Drink plenty of water.

 - Post-nasal drip.
 American Academy of Otolaryngology — Head and Neck Surgery. https://www.enthealth.org/conditions/post-nasal-drip/.
 Accessed Feb.
 8, 2019.